 Sparkle with Rosemary Cocktails

 Feature the classic colors of Christmas when you serve Pomegranate Rosemary Gin Sparkler over pomegranate arils frozen in twisted prism jumbo ice cubes with a sprig of fresh rosemary.
-Sues at We Are Not Martha combines the flavors of rosemary simple syrup, gin and pomegranate juice to make this festive Christmas cocktail.
+Sues at We Are Not Martha combines the flavors of rosemary simple syrup, gin, and pomegranate juice to make this festive Christmas cocktail.

-Offer a Rosemary Mocktail for Your DD
+Offer a Rosemary Mocktail to Your DD

 Don’t forget to offer a festive mocktail (or two) at your party.
 The Red Velvet Spiced Holiday mocktail, made with aromatic Seedlip Spice 94, can be enjoyed by everyone at your party.
-This refreshing and elegant non-alcoholic drink combines this full-flavored botanical spirit with rosemary simple syrup, muddled cranberries and grapefruit juice.
+This refreshing and elegant non-alcoholic drink combines this full-flavored botanical spirit with rosemary simple syrup, muddled cranberries, and grapefruit juice.
 Your designated drivers will not be disappointed!

 Red Velvet Spiced Holiday

 2 whole cranberries + long sprig of fresh rosemary for garnish

 1. Muddle together cranberries and rosemary; leave in a cocktail shaker.

 2. Add grapefruit juice, rosemary simple syrup, and Seedlip Spice94.